 This means that the potentially incorrect assumptions made by the headphone manufacturer about the analogue output levels of the source can be avoided.
 However, it also means that, if you have a pair of headphones like the BeoPlay H7 or H8 that can be used either via an analogue or a Bluetooth connection then there will, in many cases, be a difference in level when switching between the two signal paths.

 Let’s take a simple case.
 We’ll build a pair of headphones that can be used in two ways.
 The first is using an analogue input that is processed through the headphone’s internal DSP (just as is shown in Figure 6).
 We’ll build the headphones so that they can be used with a 2.0 V RMS output – therefore we’ll set the input sensitivity so that a 2.0 V RMS signal will result in a 0 dB FS signal internally.

-We then connect the headphones to an Apple MacBook Pro’s headphone output and we turn up the volume to maximum.
+We then connect the headphones to an Apple MacBook Pro’s headphone output, we play a signal with a level of 0 dB FS, and we turn up the volume to maximum.
 This will result in an analogue violate level of 2.085 V RMS coming from the computer’s headphone output.

 Now we’ll use the same headphones and connect them to an Apple iPhone 4s which has a maximum analogue output level of 0.92 V RMS.
 This is less than half the level of the MacBook Pro’s output.
 So, if we set the volume to maximum on the iPhone and play exactly the same file as on the MacBook Pro, the headphones will have half the output level.